exclamation icon

 Resources

-• You can earn gift cards when you bring your baby to the doctor for regular health care visits and immunizations.
+• You can earn Target or Walmart gift cards when you bring your baby to the doctor for regular health care visits and immunizations.
 Visit the Hennepin Health rewards program for details.

 • Our online health resource, Healthwise Knowledgebase, can help you find answers to common questions about infant health.

-• Hennepin County Early Childhood Intervention Services has support for families from pregnancy through kindergarten, including nurse home visiting, parent education, and connections to community resources.
+• Hennepin County Early Childhood Intervention Services has supports families from pregnancy through kindergarten, including nurse home visiting, parent education, and connections to community resources.
 Call 612-348-8687.

 Rewards